 How Does Fundraising through Crowdfunding Work?

-Since December 2017, companies have been allowed to raise funds from the public in consideration for the sale of stocks or bonds.
+Since December 2017, companies can raise funds from the public in consideration for the sale of stocks or bonds.
 The idea at the base of this model is raising small sums of money from an unlimited number of investors without a prospectus.

 The fundraising is done through a “proposal coordinator,” a body supervised by the Israel Securities Authority.
 The coordinator is charged with coordinating all the campaigns on the internet platform it operates, performing various examinations of the campaigns posted on the platform, and taking certain precautions to ensure the campaigns comply with the law.
 This is in order to prevent any instances of fraud in crowdfunding campaigns.

 A campaign is open for a certain period of time.
-If the company succeeds in raising the minimal sum set by the expiration date, the proposal coordinator will transfer the money to the company.
+If the company successfully raises the minimal sum set by the expiration date, the proposal coordinator will transfer the money to the company.
 In turn, the company will allocate the stocks or bonds to the investors.
 If the minimum sum is not raised, the money will be refunded to investors.

 Who May Raise Funds through Crowdfunding?